 A fine alternative to Snapseed et al, Pixlr Express delivers over 600 effects, adjustments, overlays and frames, plus it allows you to add text to the sharp images taken by the G2’s 13MP camera.
 If you’re a lazy bones, its Auto Fix button generally spruces up a picture’s brightness, contrast and the like very effectively, all in a single solitary tap.

-The LG G2 already has an IR blaster built into it to let you control your TV and set-top box, so why not download the Xbox 360 SmartGlass app and let your G2 control that too?
-It's free after all.
+The LG G2 already has an IR blaster built into it to let you control your TV and Sky box, so why not download the Xbox One SmartGlass app and let your G2 control that too?
+It’s free after all.

 We weren’t even aware that there were even 23 different types of spreadsheet, presentation and text files, but this free does-it-all productivity suite can open and edit them all, transforming your G2 into a pocketable office.
 Minus the water cooler and secretary.

 Alarm Clock (£1.99)

 This rather attractive alarm clock app lets you set custom multiple alarms and has a nap and sunrise feature to wake you up at the local sunrise.
 Or if you want to get really fancy, you can use the sleep cycle option which wakes you up in the lightest stage of sleep closest to your set wake up time for a less stressful morning.

 SwiftKey is the best touch screen keyboard we’ve ever used and its word predictions are scarily accurate.
 The latest version splits the keyboard up across the screen and introduces emoticons, and you can even shrink it and move it around for easier one-handed typing.